Got a question? We’ll help you find the answer

 How much annual leave will I be entitled to?

-To start with you’ll have 20 days, plus bank holidays with the opportunity to purchase up to an additional 5 days holiday through out employee benefits programme.
+All employees have 36 days annual leave each year.
+This includes bank holidays and 3 christmas closing days.
+You will also have the opportunity to purchase up to an additional 5 days holiday throughout employee benefits programme.

 What learning development opportunities are there?